LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 - making sure that we try a range of sizes to observe the effects of scaling

-- using a timer with sufficiently high resolution (the ``Stopwatch`` gives us measurements via a ``TimeSpan`` instance.
+- using a timer with sufficiently high resolution (the ``Stopwatch`` gives us measurements in milliseconds).

 Most of the algorithms we cover in introductory courses tend to be *polynomial* in nature.
-That is, the time can be expressed as a polynomial function.
+That is, the time can be expressed as a polynomial function of the size of the data size :math:`n`.
 Examples include but are not limited to:

 - :math:`O(n)` is linear time; often characterized by a single loop